 Did you know that between 10 and 30 million Americans are affected with TMD?
 Since TMD symptoms involve the jaw, head, ear, nose, neck and throat, it can often be treated inadequately.
 When it comes to diagnosing TMD, it’s important to see an experienced dentist.
 Dr. Kenneth Barney is a dentist in Hedgesville, WV with over 20 years experience in neuromuscular dentistry and providing patients with TMJ treatment.

-TMJ stands for Temporomandibular Joint.
-This refers to the joints in the jaw responsible for comfortable movement and strength.
+Temporomandibular Joint, or TMJ, refers to the joints in the jaw responsible for comfortable movement and strength.
 Typically, when people use the term TMJ, they are referring to TMD – Temporomandibular Joint Disorder.

-This is a relatively common jaw problem that involves painful jaw movement, or in extreme cases, barely being able to move the jaw at all.
-It is often associated with other ailments and symptoms (see below) and can greatly impact a person’s daily life.
+TMD is a relatively common jaw problem that involves painful jaw movement, or in extreme cases, barely being able to move the jaw at all.
+It is often associated with other ailments or symptoms and can greatly impact a person’s daily life.